pism/pism/doc/sphinx/technical/steady-hydrology.rst

-Next, note that it is not necessary to identify the drainage basin `B` for a terminus `\omega`: it is defined by `\psi` and therefore an approximation of :eq:`eq-steady-hydro-aux` will automatically distribute water inputs from the ice surface (or melting) along the ice margin.
+Next, note that it is not necessary to identify the drainage basin `B` for a terminus `\omega`: it is defined by `\psi` and therefore an approximation of :eq:`eq-emptying-problem` will automatically distribute water inputs from the ice surface (or melting) along the ice margin.

 .. _sec-steady-hydro-algorithm: